0xheartcode/Frontend-Web3-Skeleton/README.md

-# Blank Boilerplate CI/CD Yarn v4 Project
+# Blank Boilerplate CI/CD PNPM Project

 Welcome to the Blank Boilerplate Frontend project.

 This project is a React application utilizing TailwindCSS for styling and Ethers.js for blockchain interactions.
-It is configured to use Yarn v4 as the package manager.
+It is configured to use PNPM as the package manager.
 It does use Github CI/CD.

 ## Table of Contents